Bauhaus-InfAR/bauhaus_research_skills_23/content/_index.md

 </div>
 </details>

-During the course of this semester, you will also gain hands-on experience with formulating research questions and hypotheses, designing a study, collecting and analysing data, and reporting results.
+During the course of this semester, you will also gain hands-on experience with formulating research questions and hypotheses, designing a study, and writing the first half of a research report.